 1.1.
 This policy sets standards of ethical behavior for the parties involved in the publication process: authors, editorial board, reviewer, and publisher.
 The following standards are based on generally accepted and existing policies of Journal and Publisher.

 1.2.
-Federal State Budgeted Education Institution for Higher Professional Education "Perm National Research Polytechnic University", as the founder and editor of the scientific journal "PNRPU Mechanics Bulletin", assumes obligations to control all stages of the publication process of articles and recognizes its ethical and other obligations related to the publication of articles.
+Anhalt University of Applied Sciences, as the founder and editor of the scientific journal of the Proceedings of the ICAIIT, assumes obligations to control all stages of the publication process of articles and recognizes its ethical and other obligations related to the publication of articles.

 2. ETHICAL STANDARDS FOR AUTHORS OF PUBLICATIONS

 2.1.
 Standard for access to the source research data and its storage

 The author is obliged to present the source materials (data) of the research at the request of the editorial board, if the article does not show the original data, and must be prepared to provide public access to them.
 The author should store this data in a reasonable time after the publication to allow their reproduction and verification.

 The author presents the article containing the results of original research to the editorial board for reviewing.
 If the author of the article used or includes an article excerpts from others works (citations), such use must be properly executed by specifying the original source in the references to the article.
 Plagiarism in any form is unethical and unacceptable behavior author.